tgsaman/Spark-Databricks/README.md

-# Using Spark & Kafka
+# Using Spark & Kafka in Databricks
 ## About

 These notes were put together to help my fellow Kubrick Consultants master the syntax of PySpark & Kafka, the Python packages we use to compute in Databricks.